houen/www.houen.net/_drafts/2024-01-12-thoughts-on-testing.md

 A tiny test that asserts just one thing is best.
 The only reason to assert more at once is test run performance.
 This is a tradeoff.
 But one where we strongly prefer more focused tests.

-Currently a lot of the old tests try to test waaay too much in a single test.
+A lot of legacy tests try to test waaay too much in a single test.
 We prefer testing only things that belong together.

-### Writing Readable Tests
+## Writing Readable Tests

 A test will be written once, and then read and adapted many times.
-Help future you or me.
+Help future you or future me.
 Take the time to make the tests ready to read and understand.

-#### Given / When / Then
+### Given / When / Then

 Avdi Grimm had written and talked about a great concept: [Confident Code](https://www.youtube.com/watch?app=desktop&v=T8J0j2xJFgQ&themeRefresh=1).